diogohudson/parallel-link-crawler/README.md

 # Parallel Link Crawler

- A command line script that you can call with a url and it will begin crawling all links on that website and printing out every link it finds to stdout, preventing traverse to another domaind different from the original.
+ A command line script that you can call with a url and it will begin crawling all links on that website and printing out every link it finds to stdout, preventing traverse to another domain different from the original.

 ## Prepare Environment